I am an employment counselor. Well, you can call me a career counselor, as most of people consider me to be it!

 Alternatively, it is possible to measure a career.
 If you are doing better than your past position then you have a better career.
 But if the case is alternate then you are not having a favorable career.
 Hence, you can measure the career to some extent.

 Job vs. Career vs. Profession:

 There is a very thin line of difference between a job, career, and profession.
 This I would like to explain with an example.

-You are Chartered Accountant who was working for past 5 years with a reputed organization in Europe.
+You are a Chartered Accountant who was working for the past 5 years with a reputed organization in Europe.
 But presently you have some family responsibilities.
 Hence, you are not rendering your service at all.

 Your job was your 5 years of working where you were involved with an organization.
 During that course of time, you were performing a task in exchange for money.

 Your profession is Chartered Accountancy.
 You have undertaken specialized education and training to begin your profession.